artsy/README/README.md

 leading and largest online art marketplace and platform for discovering art.
-One of our core [Engineering Principles][footer_principles] is being [Open Source by Default][footer_open] which means we strive to share as many details of our work as makes sense.
+One of our core [Engineering Principles][footer_principles] is being [Open Source by Default][footer_open] which means we strive to share as many details of our work as possible.

 You can learn more about this work from [our blog][footer_blog] and by following [@ArtsyOpenSource][footer_twitter] or explore our public data by checking out